slevatich/Moji/README.md

 ![Game Screenshot](/Docs/Images/Screen%20Shot%202017-05-17%20at%206.55.19%20PM.png)

 # The Adventures Of Moji
 3D platformer procedurally generated from user input exploring how procedural generation can create delight through randomness management.
-Senior Thesis Project for BS in Computer Science (Yale)
+Senior Thesis Project (CPSC 490) for BS in Computer Science (Yale University, Spring 2017)

 ## Built with Unity 5.5.6f1
 Current versions of unity no longer support Javascript so you'll minimum need a version before they dropped that support